wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 Tested up to: 3.9.1.
 Stable tag: 1

-Helps you increase sales conversions by decreasing the response time under 1 minute.
-Faster you answer your leads, more clients you have.
+Increase sales conversions by decreasing the response time under 59 seconds.
+Delivers Contact Form 7 leads via push notifications on your mobile.
+A "MUST-HAVE" tool for more and happier clients!

 == Description ==

 59sec lite helps companies to answer leads (or new contacts) under 59 seconds!
 This will BOOST your conversion rate, because the potential clients will be blown away by your responsiveness and professionalism :)

 **Why should you use 59sec?**